Words by Simon Difford

 The key to a good Dry Martini is the temperature it is served at.
 The colder the better.
 Hence it's advisable to store your gin or vodka in the freezer along with your serving glasses, while your vermouth should be in the refrigerator.
 If stirring, then also keep your stirring glass in the freezer.

 Given the above it is perhaps not surprising that a way of making Martinis emerged without the need to shake or stir at all.
-The merest hint of vermouth is either spayed as a mist onto the inside surface of a frozen glass using an atomizer, or a splash simply poured in, swirled around and the access shaken out, usually onto the floor.
+The merest hint of vermouth is either spayed as a mist onto the inside surface of a frozen glass using an atomizer, or a splash simply poured in, swirled around and the excess shaken out, usually onto the floor.
 Then frozen gin, or vodka, is simply poured directly into the vermouth-coated glass.
 This style of Martini is known as a "Naked Martini" or a "Direct Martini".

 In his 1958 re-edition of his seminal The Fine Art of Mixing Drinks, David Embury writes, "There are people who like Vodka Martinis but, unless you use much more vermouth than I recommend, you will have nothing but raw alcohol with a faint herb flavor from the vermouth.
 The all-persuasive juniper flavor of the gin is entirely absent.